sgaunet/awslogcheck/README.md

 LOGGROUP: "/aws/containerinsights/dev-EKS/application"
 ```

 Every environment vars are mandatory.
-The loggroup should be the loggroup created by fluentd deployment. awslogcheck won't be able to check another structure of event.
+The loggroup should be the loggroup created by fluentd deployment. awslogcheck won't be able to check another structure of events.

 ![loggroup](img/log-groups.png)

+How to write regexp ?
+You can use [https://regex101.com/](https://regex101.com/) to check your regexp (golang regexp).

 # Deployment in kubernetes